broadinstitute/computational-resources/01_Introduction/04_Jupyter_Notebooks/README.md

 ## What's Next

-Check out the Jupyter_Notebooks_shortcut_tips for shortcuts you can use while working in Jupyter notebooks.
+Check out [Jupyter_Notebooks_shortcut_tips.md](Jupyter_Notebooks_shortcut_tips.md) for shortcuts you can use in Jupyter.
 The resources below are also helpful references for learning more.

 * [markdown syntax](https://www.markdownguide.org/basic-syntax/)
 * [Jupyter Notebooks](https://jupyter-notebook.readthedocs.io/en/latest/index.html)